Should You Watch Fair Play? Review of the Netflix’s Drama

 While known primarily for her television work, most notably on Netflix’s popular costume drama Bridgerton, Phoebe Dynevor proves with her performance in Fair Play that she will not be limited to one side of the fence.
 In Emily, Dynevor displays an incredible range tapping into the fear of emasculating her partner over celebrating her worthy successes and cratering slowly under the weight of his jealous hostility and gaslighting remarks.
 Her chemistry with her co-lead Ehrenreich is undeniable and brings out the best in the film’s gritty storytelling.
 Adding in her solid performance in Bank of Dave earlier this year, we may be seeing the breakout of a young movie star in the making.

-Phoebe Dynevor as Emily Fair Play
+Phoebe Dynevor As Emily Fair Play

 Picture: Netflix